 If I could grow chocolate in New York I would.

 Extensive Chocolate bar wrapper collection

-2 kids, both teenagers, one in college one in H.S.
+2 kids, both in college.

 Born and raised in Staten Island

 Went to HS of Art and Design, NYC.

 Worked in Yellowstone National Park during college one summer and studied in Venice Italy the next.

 Favorite artists are Sorolla, Vermeer, Sargent and Diebenkorn, and this list changes often.

 I love to write, but not necessarily feel comfortable sharing my writing.I love poetry when I can slow down enough to appreciate it.